 Blockchain For Beginners

-This blockchain for beginners guide strips down the concept of blockchain to its bare basics.
+This blockchain for beginners guide for beginners strips down the concept of blockchain to its bare basics.
 The blockchain technology is at the heart of cryptocurrencies.
 Blockchain is one of the most sophisticated ways of recording transactions permanently and immutably.
 So, precisely how does it work?
 And, first of all, what is blockchain?

 1. What is Blockchain Technology